SALE | 30% OFF | FREE SHIPPING Shop Now

 • Blood test.
 As one of the most common methods, particularly for at-home food sensitivity testing, a blood test measures the number of specific antibodies in your bloodstream, known as immunoglobulin G (IgG) antibodies, which can assess your immune system’s intolerance or sensitivity response to soy.

-A skin-prick test is used to test for soy allergy not soy sensitivity.
-This Skin test is more common in a clinical setting, a medical professional will prick your skin and expose your skin to small amounts of soy protein.
-If hives, irritation, or raised bump breaks out at the test site on your skin, an allergy can be diagnosed.
+A skin-prick test is used to test for soy allergy, not soy sensitivity.
+This skin test is more common in a clinical setting, where a medical professional will prick your skin and expose it to small amounts of soy protein.
+If hives, irritation, or raised bumps break out at the test site on your skin, an allergy can be diagnosed.

-Foods to Avoid with Soy Intolerance & Sensitivity
+Foods to Avoid with a Soy Intolerance & Sensitivity

-Soy is found in several types of foods, and in many cases, it’s not always easy to detect.
-Even if you have a mild soy intolerance symptoms, it’s good to be aware of the variety of soy-containing foods.
+Soy is found in several types of foods, and in many cases it’s not always easy to detect.
+Even if you have mild soy intolerance symptoms, it’s good to be aware of the sheer variety of soy-containing foods.

 Here is a list of the most common soy-based foods to avoid: